Distance:19 miles. Elevation: 2574 ft

 When I removed the old brake blocks I realised that the ‘metal-on-metal’ noise I had heard yesterday was not because the blocks had worn down to nothing, but because a shard of aluminium had become embedded in the rubber.

-I’m always amazed when this happens and I don’t quite know what causes it.
+I’m always surprised when I see this happen and I don’t quite know what causes it.

 Anyway, they went straight in the bin and nice new ones went on